 Japanese Evacuees, Portland Assembly Center

-In May 1942, Portland area Japanese Americans, both issei, or first generation, and nisei, or second generation, were evacuated by the government to hastily-constructed temporary living spaces in what had previously been the Pacific International Livestock Exposition building in the north of Portland.
-The building was partitioned into tiny apartments using thin plywood boards, and each family was assigned a room with a common toilet and little privacy.
-Japanese American residents were relocated from the North Portland Assembly Center with their few belongings by train to one of the Japanese incarceration camps.
-Most internees from Portland were sent to the Minidoka Relocation Center in Idaho.
-Some internees went to Tule Lake in California, and a portion relocated to the internment camp in Heart Mountain, Wyoming.
+In May 1942, Portland-area Japanese and Japanese Americans—both Issei (first generation) and Nisei (second generation) —were evacuated to hastily constructed temporary living quarters in the Pacific International Livestock Exposition building in north Portland, renamed the North Portland Assembly Center.
+The building was partitioned into tiny apartments using thin plywood sheets, and each family was assigned a room with a common toilet and little privacy.
+In this image, residents are shown leaving the cramped Assembly Center with their few belongings to be sent by train to a prison camps.
+Most prisoners from Portland were sent to the Minidoka Relocation Center in Idaho, while others were sent to the Tule Lake Relocation Center south of Klamath Falls in Northern California or the Heart Mountain Relocation Center north of Cody, Wyoming.

-Only months before these image was taken, on February 19, 1942, President Franklin D. Roosevelt issued Executive Order 9066, which gave the U.S. Army the right to exclude any person from designated military zones in time of national peril in order to preserve national safety.
-Of the 110,000 Japanese Americans incarcerated under this law, over 4,000 of them came from Oregon.
+Only months before these photographs were taken, on February 19, 1942, President Franklin D. Roosevelt had issued Executive Order 9066, which gave the U.S. Army the power to exclude any person from designated military zones, including on the West Coast, to preserve national safety.
+Of the 110,000 Japanese Americans incarcerated under the law, over 4,000 were from Oregon.

 In most of these images, people are smiling and well-dressed, busy at their work or studies.
-We know now that the majority of these scenes were staged by photographers hired by the government to demonstrate how pleasant and safe the Assembly Center, ignoring the reality that entire families had been forced from their homes and businesses and incarcerated in barely habitable livestock buildings.
+The majority of these scenes were staged by photographers hired by the government to demonstrate how pleasant and safe the Assembly Center was, ignoring the reality that entire families had been forced from their homes and businesses and incarcerated in barely habitable livestock buildings.
 People managed to create a semblance of community and normalcy, which is also apparent in these images.
-The government used these stages photographs to mitigate the massive civil rights violations they were imposing on American citizens and residents.
+The government used these staged photographs in an attempt to downplay the massive civil rights violations they were imposing on American citizens and residents.

-After two failed legal challenges to Executive Order 9066, and two and a half years after passing the Executive Order, second-term President Roosevelt rescinded the Order and the last camp was closed by the end of 1945.
-By that time, however, many returning first and second Japanese immigrants had lost the land they once cultivated in regions in and around Portland and in other regions throughout the West.
-In 1968, two decades after the last internment camp closed, the U.S. government began paying reparations to Japanese Americans for property they had lost.
-In 1983, a Commission appointed by President Jimmy Carter and Congress determined that the relocations were unjustified and recommended that Congress apologize and give a tax-free payment of $20,000 to surviving evacuees.
-The payments were finally authorized in 1987 when President Ronald Reagan signed the Civil Rights Act of 1988, and the first check was disbursed to a survivor in 1990.
+After two failed legal challenges to Executive Order 9066 and two and a half years after signing the order, the U.S. Supreme Court forced President Roosevelt to rescind it.
+By the time the last camp was closed at the end of 1945, many returning Japanese and Japanese Americans had lost the land, businesses, and homes they had once owned.
+In 1968, two decades after the last prison camp closed, the U.S. government began paying reparations to Japanese Americans for the property they had lost.
+In 1983, a Commission appointed by President Jimmy Carter determined that the relocations and imprisonment were unjustified and recommended that Congress apologize and give a tax-free payment of $20,000 to surviving prisoners.
+The payments were authorized in 1987 when President Ronald Reagan signed the Civil Rights Act of 1988.
+The first check was disbursed to a survivor in 1990.

-Written By Trudy Flores, Sarah Griffith, Oregon Historical Society, 2002.
+Written By Trudy Flores, Sarah Griffith, Oregon Historical Society, 2002; revised 2021.